 Discover a growing class of physicians known as Doctors of Osteopathic Medicine (D.O.) who are physician/surgeons.
 These medical doctors are just as qualified as your Doctor of Medicine (M.D.) counterparts.
-But in actual reality osteopathic physicians have more training because of their 200 hours of osteopathic manipulative medicine (OMM).
+But in actual reality osteopathic doctors have more training because of their 200 hours of osteopathic manipulative medicine (OMM) completed during medical school.

-As a Doctor of Osteopathic Medicine (D.O.) you can practice modern medicine and go into any medical specialty of your choosing, although many DOs focus on primary care.
-Regardless of your specialty your duties as a medical doctor will include:
+As a Doctor of Osteopathic Medicine (D.O.) you can practice modern medicine and go into any specialty of your choosing, although many DOs focus on primary care.
+Regardless of your chosen specialty your duties as a medical doctor may include:

 This means you will focus on the patient first and not the disease or symptoms.
 Doctors of Osteopathic Medicine are trained to take a more holistic approach whereas the M.D. will treat your symptoms and disease first.